11 Blanc Vermouth Cocktails and How to Use it

 3. White Negroni Sbagliato

-White Negroni Sbagliato Cocktail
+White Negroni Sbagliato

 A riff on the original “mistaken” Negroni, the White Negroni Sbgliato is a fairer twist on its crimson cousin.
 With herbal Suze, sweet bianco vermouth, and sparkling wine, it’s a fresh and herbaceous aperitivo.